385446 Manwë: Orbit

 Manwë orbits the Sun at an average distance of about 43.7 AU, taking 289 years to complete a full orbit.
-Manwë has a low orbital inclination of 2.6 degrees.
+Manwë has a low orbital inclination of 2.7 degrees.
 Its orbit is elongated, with an orbital eccentricity of 0.11.
-Due to its eccentric orbit, Manwë's distance from the Sun varies over the course of its orbit, approaching 38.9 AU at perihelion and 48.6 AU at aphelion.
+Due to its eccentric orbit, Manwë's distance from the Sun varies over the course of its orbit, approaching 38.8 AU at perihelion and 48.7 AU at aphelion.
+Manwë is in a 4:7 mean-motion orbital resonance with Neptune, meaning Manwë completes 4 orbits for every 7 orbits completed by Neptune.

 Satellite

 Physical characteristics

-Being part of a binary system, Manwë has one known companion named Thorondor, formally designated (385446) Manwë I Thorondor.
-It is estimated to be about two-thirds the size of the primary, approximately 108 km for a volume equivalent diameter.
+Being part of a binary system, Manwë has one known companion named Thorondor, formally designated (385446) Manwë I. It is estimated to be about two-thirds the size of the primary, approximately 108 km for a volume equivalent diameter.
 The rotation period of Thorondor is uncertain, though a best-fit model suggests a very slow rotation period of 309.3 days.
 Thorondor's rotation is expected to be chaotic like Pluto's smaller moons, as a result of gravitational torquing by Manwë over the course of their eccentric mutual orbit.
-Thorondor's light curve has considerable photometric variability, with the relative magnitude of the two objects measured variously from 0.6–2.1 over the course of a few years.
+Thorondor's light curve has considerable photometric variability, with an amplitude of 0.55 magnitudes.
 This implies that Thorondor could have a very flattened shape, akin to the larger lobe of the contact binary Kuiper belt object 486958 Arrokoth.
 Assuming a ellipsoid shape for Thorondor, a best-fit model for its shape suggests the aspect ratios of a/c = 7.33 and b/c = 6.67.